i-Molecule/bitenet/README.md

 # BiteNet

-Prediction fo binding sites in proteins using 3D convolutional neural networks
+BiteNet is suitable for spatiotemporal detection of hard-to-spot allosteric binding sites, as we showed for conformation-specific binding site of the epidermal growth factor receptor,  oligomer-specific binding site of the ion channel, and binding sites in G protein-coupled receptors.

+BiteNet is developed by Igor Kozlovskii and Petr Popov at CDISE, Skoltech.

 ## Installing

-Unfortunately, tensorflow==1.14 seems to be only version which is compatible with BiteNet (yet?).
+BiteNet is compatible with tensorflow==1.14.
 As some package version are incompatible with each other, it could be meaningful to make virtual environment first:
 ```bash
 python3 -m virtualenv bitenet-env
 ```